21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Yakushima

-Yakushima is definitely a must-hangout place for nature lovers.
+Yakushima is definitely a must-hangout off the beaten path place for nature lovers.

 This fascinating island offers several hiking trails for visitors to explore the beautiful lush cedar forests while checking out the local wildlife.